xen0vas/xen0vas.github.io/_posts/2021-02-18-cloudme-v1-11-2-dep-bypass-using-rop-gadgets.md

 <p align="justify">
-Unfortunately, the ROP chains generated with **mona.py** won't fit our needs, because some gadgets are missing.
-Nevertheless, we can still implement the ROP chain manually with the help of the generated gadgets from **mona.py.** Also, the ROP chain should be manually implemented, because we have already used some gadgets before, in order to dynamically load the **VirtualProtect** address, and this should cause changes to the sequence of the chain and also the sequence of the gadgets.
+Unfortunately, the ROP chains generated with <b>mona.py</b> won't fit our needs, because some gadgets are missing.
+Nevertheless, we can still implement the ROP chain manually with the help of the generated gadgets from <b>mona.py</b>.
+Also, the ROP chain should be manually implemented, because we have already used some gadgets before, in order to dynamically load the <b>VirtualProtect</b> address, and this should cause changes to the sequence of the chain and also the sequence of the gadgets.
 </p>